intelligentplant/codeless-hackathon-resource/resources/Challenge1-DataGuide.md

 From the Navigator, select *Edge Historian* and enter the parameters for your query.

-For example, if we wanted to obtain hourly readings of Power and Windspeed readings for the past 7 days, we’d enter the following parameters into the Industrial App Store Connect for Power BI.
+For example, if we wanted to obtain hourly  Power and Windspeed readings for the past 7 days, we’d enter the following parameters into the Industrial App Store Data Connector for Power BI.

 ![](images/Challenge1DataGuide01.png)